Sihuan prepares anti-hypertension drug for clinical trial in China

-HONG KONG (Reuters) - Chinese drugmaker Sihuan Pharmaceutical Holdings Group Ltd has registered its anti-hypertensive drug with the country’s drug regulator and hopes to obtain approval to begin clinical trials in China by the end of 2013.
+HONG KONG, March 12 (Reuters) - Chinese drugmaker Sihuan Pharmaceutical Holdings Group Ltd has registered its anti-hypertensive drug with the country’s drug regulator and hopes to obtain approval to begin clinical trials in China by the end of 2013.

 The announcement, made over the weekend, sent its stock price up 1.9 percent to HK$3.18 on Monday morning, the highest since March 5.
 Shares were up 0.64 percent at HK$3.14 by 0338 GMT, compared with a 0.28 percent decline in the benchmark Hang Seng Index.